GitHub issues integration

 - Card’s title to the issue’s title both ways

-- Card’s description to the issue’s description both ways
+- Card’s description of the issue’s description both ways

 Setting up the integration

-The connection between a story map and a GitHub repository can be set up from the … / Board settings menu following the steps below:
+The connection between a story map and a GitHub repository can be set up from the … / Integration settings menu following the steps below:

 Connect to a GitHub repository